scalefocus/Flex-ios/README.md

 - defaultReturn: desired behavior when no key found
 - completed: an optional callback when initialization process has finished.

-The Localizer instance **should be aware of the application's life cycle**.
+The Flex instance **should be aware of the application's life cycle**.
-So in the corresponding AppDelegate methods, call these Localizer methods.
+So in the corresponding AppDelegate methods, call these Flex methods.

 ```
-didEnterBackground()
+Flex.shared.didEnterBackground()
-willEnterForeground()
+Flex.shared.willEnterForeground()
-willTerminate()
+Flex.shared.willTerminate()
 ```

 Optional Methods:

 ```
-getString(key: String)
+Flex.shared.getString(key: String)
 ```
 Retreives value from a key-value collection